papiodesu/leptos_book/src/view/02_dynamic_attributes.md

 places in your application with minimal overhead.

-Note: Using a derived signal like this means that the calculation runs once per signal change (when "count()」 changes) and once per place we access 「double_count";
+Note: Using a derived signal like this means that the calculation runs once per signal change (when "count()" changes) and once per place we access "double_count";
 in other words, twice.
 This is a very cheap calculation, so that’s fine.
 We’ll look at memos in a later chapter, which were designed to solve this problem for expensive calculations.

 > #### Advanced Topic: Injecting Raw HTML
 >
-> The "view」 macro provides support for an additional attribute, 「inner_html", which
+> The "view" macro provides support for an additional attribute, "inner_html", which
 > can be used to directly set the HTML contents of any element, wiping out any other
 > children you’ve given it.
 Note that this does _not_ escape the HTML you provide.
 You
 > should make sure that it only contains trusted input or that any HTML entities are